 Does South Dakota have any inmates who have been sentenced to death?

 The following inmate is currently sentenced to death in South Dakota:

 Briley Piper, Lawrence County, for murder.

 Has there ever been an execution in South Dakota?

-Yes, according to the Cultural Heritage Center, nineteen people have been executed in this part of Dakota Territory or in the state of South Dakota since 1877:
+Yes, according to the Cultural Heritage Center, the following people have been executed in this part of Dakota Territory or in the state of South Dakota since 1877:

 Jack McCall was hanged at Yankton March 1, 1877 for shooting Wild Bill Hickok in Deadwood